vkharge/CKA/docs/09-Networking/05-Pre-requisite-Network-Namespace.md

 $ ip netns exec blue ping 192.168.1.3
 PING 192.168.1.3 (192.168.1.3) 56(84) bytes of data.
+*** Does not work, since ns network is a private network and it is not routeable in the given infra network, hence we have to configure SNAT

 $ iptables -t nat -A POSTROUTING -s 192.168.15.0/24 -j MASQUERADE

 $ ip netns exec blue ping 192.168.1.3

 $ ip netns exec blue ping 8.8.8.8
+Fails, since there is no route to internet.
+Add a route to NS

 $ ip netns exec blue route